 There are times when website administrators or website owners need to implement redirects, specially when URL of an existing page is changed then visitors should be redirected to the new URL.
 In this article we will cover what is a 301 redirect, why and when should we create a 301 redirect in WordPress and how to create 301 redirects in WordPress.

-If you are just interested in how to create a redirect in WordPress, scroll down to Three Different ways to create a redirect in WordPress.
+If you are just interested in how to create a redirect in WordPress, scroll down to “How to create a 301 redirect in WordPress” and learn about the three Different ways to create a redirect in WordPress.

 What is a 301 Redirect: